sustainablefarms/farm_biodiversity_app/README.md

 If the app doesn't run as expected, logs kept by shinyapps.io can be accessed from the shinyapps.io (account dashboard)[https://www.shinyapps.io/admin/#/dashboard], these can help diagnose the problem when it isn't occurring when running the app offline.

+Note that a 2GB instance is required on shinyapps.io for the threddsget() method of obtaining woody cover fractions.

 Once the app is running correctly on shinyapps.io, deploy the app under the release name, which is currently 'BirdCast'.

 ```